 Added by Jon Teisher on October 12, 2012 at 2:05pm — No Comments

 It is with a heavy heart that I report the loss of an old friend.

 On September 4, between 7:30AM and 4PM, someone entered my house, through the garage, and was able to make off with a laptop computer, a half full (or half empty) bottle of cheap gin, and my beloved fixed gear bike.
-Luckily the dog…Continue
+Luckily the dog was able to scare the intruder off before they could…Continue

 Added by Jon Teisher on September 5, 2012 at 8:40am — No Comments

 I held out as long as I could, but it was bound to happen sooner or later...